elonbing/media-tool-kit/README.md

 ## Plugins

-Plugins may be written in multiple languages, but we try to stick with Python, Javascript and Bash/Perl.
+Plugins can be written in multiple languages, but I tend to stick with Python, Javascript and Bash/Perl for now.

 Note that some of these scripts are modified versions of open-source and publically availiable software.
 When applicable the original authors are credited.